agmcarthur/Biochem-3BP3/README.md

 * Ensembl.
 Provide a review of the Ensembl resource, with an emphasis on the variety of tools and data it offers.
 See *Nucleic Acids Res.* 2023 Jan 6;51(D1):D933-D941.
 [PMID 36318249](https://pubmed.ncbi.nlm.nih.gov/36318249).
 * Growth of Sequencing Data.
 Provide an overview of the growth of DNA sequencing data as well as predicted growth.
 See *Nucleic Acids Res.* 2023 Jan 6;51(D1):D141-D144.
 [PMID 36350640](https://pubmed.ncbi.nlm.nih.gov/36350640), [GenBank and WGS Statistics](http://www.ncbi.nlm.nih.gov/genbank/statistics), [The Cost of Sequencing a Human Genome](http://www.genome.gov/sequencingcosts/), and [In The Year 2030—Looking at How Genomic Data Might Evolve](https://datascience.cancer.gov/news-events/blog/year-2030-looking-how-genomic-data-might-evolve).

-## Flash Updates - BEING UPDATED

 WEEK 3 - BLAST, Pfam, PROSITE
 * BLAST.
 Provide a review of the purpose of BLAST algorithms for database searching and how to perform them online.
 Specifically, outline the difference between BLASTN, BLASTP, BLASTX, TBLASTN, and TBLASTX.
-See Lobo 2008.
-Basic Local Alignment Search Tool (BLAST). [*Nature Education* 1: 215](http://www.nature.com/scitable/topicpage/basic-local-alignment-search-tool-blast-29096)
+See [*Nature Education* 1: 215](http://www.nature.com/scitable/topicpage/basic-local-alignment-search-tool-blast-29096) & *Curr Protoc Mol Biol.** 2001 May;Chapter 19:Unit 19.3 [PMID 18265177](https://pubmed.ncbi.nlm.nih.gov/18265177).
 * Pfam.
-Provide a review of the Pfam resource, with an emphasis on the variety of tools and data it offers.
-See *Nucleic Acids Res.* 2019 Jan 8;47(D1):D427-D432 [PMID 30357350](https://pubmed.ncbi.nlm.nih.gov/30357350) and *Nucleic Acids Res.* 2018 Jul 2;46(W1):W200-W204 [PMID 29905871](https://pubmed.ncbi.nlm.nih.gov/29905871).
+Provide a review of the Pfam resource, with an emphasis on the variety of tools and data it offers (as well as its migration to InterPro).
+See *Nucleic Acids Res.* 2021 Jan 8;49(D1):D412-D419 [PMID 33125078](https://pubmed.ncbi.nlm.nih.gov/33125078) and *Nucleic Acids Res.* 2023 Jan 6; 51(D1): D418–D427 [PMID 36350672](https://pubmed.ncbi.nlm.nih.gov/36350672).
 * PROSITE.
 Provide a review of the PROSITE resource, with an emphasis on the variety of tools and data it offers.
-See *Nucleic Acids Res.* 2013 41(Database issue):D344-7 [PMID 23161676](https://pubmed.ncbi.nlm.nih.gov/23161676).
+See *Nucleic Acids Res.* 2013 41(Database issue):D344-7 [PMID 23161676](https://pubmed.ncbi.nlm.nih.gov/23161676) and the [PROSITE website](https://prosite.expasy.org).

+## Flash Updates - BEING UPDATED

 WEEK 4 - Terminology, Sequence Alignment, Phylogenetic Trees
 * Terminology.
 Explain the difference between the terms “similarity” and “homology”.
 Differentiate between the terms “homolog”, “paralog”, “ortholog”.
 See *Annu Rev Genet.* 2005;39:309-38 [PMID 16285863](https://pubmed.ncbi.nlm.nih.gov/16285863) and http://www.ncbi.nlm.nih.gov/books/NBK62051/.